matbroughty/adventofcode2023/README.md

 ### Running
 The advent code can be run as either tests or as a web application.

+The web application uses the Strategy Pattern (implemented by [Spring Plugin](https://github.com/spring-projects/spring-plugin)) to get each day as a plugin and display via Thymeleaf

 **Note:** Some of the earlier advent days tests (before day 5) used the cookie and live data but decided after this to copy the data into the tests